markjaquith/markdown-on-save/readme.txt

 = What happens if I uncheck the Markdown box? =

-Your post will no longer be interpreted as Markdown, and you may have to alter the post.
+Your post will no longer be interpreted as Markdown, and you may have to alter the post to remove Markdown formatting.

 = What happens if I decide I don't want this plugin anymore? =

 Just deactivate it.
 The Markdown version is stored separately, so without the plugin, you'll just revert to editing the HTML version.

 == Changelog ==

+= 1.0 =
+* Some extra nonce protection
+* Enable the plugin for all content types, not just posts

 = 1.0 =
 * First public version